 The administrative side to Cayman’s financial services industry is also currently taking a downward trajectory, as I fear Cayman is currently pricing itself out of the market when it comes to these services.
 Financial services firms have left the island as a result.
 Young accountants are brought here by the “big four” firms and once they have undergone their initial two years, they often look to other entities to further their careers.
 These are well-educated people with whom real estate brokers have begun to develop a relationship and who we simply cannot afford to lose.
 But because of a number of financial service providers deciding to relocate elsewhere, they are looking to leave the island.

 Lastly, I believe the U.S. election will have ramifications across the board when it comes to Cayman’s economy, with U.S. companies operating on a “wait and see” policy when it comes to the new American president’s impact on the economy.
 Because we rely so heavily on the U.S. market for our tourism, financial services, inward investment and real estate, I believe the effects started to be felt in Cayman from the second quarter of 2016 and will go through to 2017.

-The above issues can contribute to a real estate environment which could in turn lead to a stall in the market.
-We have worked extremely hard to ensure Cayman’s real estate industry is well on track, and so I would hope that government takes heed of these words.
+The above issues can contribute to a real estate environment which could, in turn, lead to a stall in the market.
+We have worked extremely hard to ensure Cayman’s real estate industry is well on track, and so I would hope that the government takes heed of these words.

 James Bovell is broker/owner of local real estate firm RE/MAX Cayman Islands.